A-level Art & Design

 In Art we aim to foster creativity, visual awareness, sensitivity and craftsmanship.
 We seek to develop students’ visual and tactile skills, and a knowledge and feeling for a broad spectrum of European and world art.
 The Art department creates a stimulating and motivating environment for students to enjoy the subject.
 Tasks and projects are varied, covering painting, drawing, print-making, digital imaging, collage and graphic design.
 The Art course is exciting and flexible.
 It progresses naturally from the philosophies and approaches adopted at GCSE.
 We encourage and expect students to pursue personal interests.
 Art is a subject that encourages individuals to be creative, reflective, communicative and appreciative of the world around them.
 Starting points deal with students understanding of the artistic formal elements e.g. line, form, shape, texture, balance, rhythm and composition.
 Students will be encouraged to present their work in a lively and creative manner and produce a final painting or sculpture piece.

-It is recommended that students taking the Art & Design AS and A-level should have studied Art at GCSE and achieved a Grade C or equivalent.
+It is recommended that students taking the Art & Design AS and A-level should have studied Art at GCSE and achieved a Grade 5/6 or above (or equivalent).
 Students must have a genuine interest in and a commitment to the subject.
 Students need to spend considerable time outside formal lessons researching, developing ideas and producing studies.
 Homework is set weekly.
 Art may be combined with both Arts and Science subjects.

 The AS exam is a demanding course and students must be prepared to work hard in order to cover the Portfolio component in their first year and a further two components of work in the second year.

 |AS Component 1: Coursework Portfolio – Personal Creative Enquiry|

 |The emphasis of this component will be on the development of the understanding of various materials, processes and techniques.
 Students should produce a collection of materials that exemplifies work carried out during the AS course. |

 • 100% of AS: 100 Marks Portfolio of work is set and marked by the centre and moderated by WJEC Eduqas in June.